-If there are any questions, or if you are in need of assistance navigating a Title IX compliance situation, please contact MTECH’s Title IX Coordinator, Justin Browning at firstname.lastname@example.org.
+If there are any questions, or if you are in need of assistance navigating a Title IX compliance situation, please contact MTECH’s Title IX Coordinator, Lynn Adams at firstname.lastname@example.org.

 In this annual report, Mountainland Technical College (MTECH) provides information regarding the frequency of crimes committed on its campuses and policies and procedures designed to combat crime and strengthen security for the four most recent calendar years.
 The report includes current policies and procedures for students and employees to report a crime, a list of the titles of those to whom a crime is reported, the College’s relationship with local and state police agencies, a statement of the drug and alcohol policies, the type and frequency of programs designed to provide information on campus security procedures and policies, information on crime prevention and on sexual assault programs and support and procedures regarding sexual assaults.

 The Campus Security Act of 1990 requires a school to compile and distribute an annual campus security report detailing the number and types of crimes committed on each Title IV eligible campus.
 This report complies with the requirements of the “Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.”
 This information is published yearly by October 1.
 Paper reports are available upon request from the MTECH office of Security.

 MTECH is among the safest campuses in the nation.
 The community-oriented approach to campus safety and security has been a trademark of this institution for the last sixteen years.